 Cache warm up time is the time taken to preload the cache to the desired cache hit rate (due to memory).
 For 1 million keys it takes a significant 5.5 minutes to warm the cache to an initial 100%.
 For 1 billion keys it naturally takes significantly longer (and in practice you probably wouldn’t preload all of it, and you could just let it warm up naturally due to gets).
 You should also ensure that the Redis cluster has sufficient capacity to cope with the initial higher loads due to cache preloading.

-So far we’ve assumed best case latency under load load.
-From the previous blog however we know that the latency increases under load, and the maximum usable capacity of a 6 node cluster is around 5 million ops/s with a “get” latency of 12.5ms.
-It’s easy to recalibrate the model to produce “get” latency predictions with this higher latency for 0% cache hit rate, and shows that even with 100 clients the latency can be improved from the worst case of 12.5ms to 8ms at 50% cache hit rate and 3.7ms at 100%.
-Of course the improvement is even better with fewer clients, but in practice the higher number of clients is likely correlated with higher load on the cluster resulting in the higher baseline “get” latency.
+So far we’ve assumed best case latency under load.
+From the previous blog, however, we know that the latency increases under load and the maximum usable capacity of a 6 node cluster is around 5 million ops/s with a “get” latency of 12.5ms.
+It’s easy to recalibrate the model to produce “get” latency predictions with this higher latency for 0% cache hit rate and shows that even with 100 clients the latency can be improved from the worst case of 12.5ms to 8ms at 50% cache hit rate and 3.7ms at 100%.
+Of course, the improvement is even better with fewer clients, but in practice, the higher number of clients is likely correlated with a higher load on the cluster resulting in the higher baseline “get” latency.